docQodly/docs/docs/studio/coding.md

 <Column.List align="center" justifyContent="between">
     <Column.Item width="65%">
         <ul>
-          <li><strong>Reload Option</strong>: Within the method/class tab of Qodly Studio, you'll find the <a href="#reloading-code">Reload</a> feature.
+          <li><strong>Reload Option</strong>: Within the method/class tab of the Studio, you'll find the <a href="#reloading-code">Reload</a> feature.
 Upon selecting this option, a confirmation message will promptly appear, indicating that your local changes will be lost.
 Should <code>User A</code> choose to reload the content will trigger an immediate refresh of the code content directly from the server.</li>
         </ul>
     </Column.Item>
     <Column.Item width="30%">